Skip to main content

 • Click Select all similar elements on the Tips

-Note: This Merge multiple rows of data into one helps you to get all the images of one product into one cell.
+Note: This Merge field data feature helps you get all the images of one product into one cell.
 If you want to scrape them into different rows, you don't need to tick it.
 To scrape images into different columns, you may refer to Capture images from a carousel

 • Click Save on the upper right to save your task